 SLEEP instruction puts the nvSRAM in sleep mode.
-When the SLEEP instruction is issued, the nvSRAM takes t{SS} time to process the SLEEP request.
-Once the SLEEP command is successfully registered and processed, the nvSRAM toggles HSB LOW, performs a STORE operation to secure the data to nonvolatile memory and then enters into SLEEP mode.
-The device starts consuming I{ZZ} current after t{SLEEP} time from the instance when SLEEP instruction is registered.
+When the SLEEP instruction is issued and $\overline{\text{CS}}$ is brought HIGH, the nvSRAM performs a STORE operation to secure the data to nonvolatile memory and then enters into sleep mode.
+The device starts consuming IZZ current after tSLEEP time from the instance when SLEEP instruction is registered.
 The device is not accessible for normal operations after SLEEP instruction is issued.
-Once in sleep mode, the SCK and SI pins are ignored and SO will be Hi-Z but device continues to monitor the CS pin.
+Once in sleep mode, the SCK and SI pins are ignored and SO will be Hi-Z but device continues to monitor the $\overline{\text{CS}}$ pin.

-To wake the nvSRAM from the sleep mode, the device must be selected by toggling the CS pin from HIGH to LOW.
-The device wakes up and is accessible for normal operations after t{WAKE} duration after a falling edge of CS pin is detected.
+To wake the nvSRAM from the sleep mode, the device must be selected by toggling the $\overline{\text{CS}}$ pin from HIGH to LOW.
+The device wakes up and is accessible for normal operations after tWAKE duration after a falling edge of CS pin is detected.